Nowadays, most produce is available all year round thanks to greenhouses and advanced technology.

 Berries differ as much in colours as well as taste and they are all delicate and delicious.
 It’s a crime not to love them.
 Blackberries, blueberries, raspberries, strawberries should be handled with care and eaten as soon as they are picked or purchased since they only keep fresh for a few days.

-In the kitchen: some berries are great in salads but they all will lift your chocolate or ice cream desserts to another level.
+In the kitchen: some berries are great in salads but they all will lift your chocolate or ice cream desserts to another level and a Champagne jelly with berries is never a bad idea.

 Although it has a stone, it is not like any other fruit.
 Sweet cherries are firm and have a deep red colour.
 The sour variety are smaller and softer.
 Kirsch must be the best-known schnapps made from cherries.
 Remember, cherries can be frozen for later use!

-In the kitchen: from cupcakes to cookies to trifles, cherries are fantastic to use in desserts, but they also work well alongside a meatloaf or in a pie.
+In the kitchen: from cupcakes to cookies to trifles, cherries are fantastic to use in desserts, but they also work well to make cherry jam or alongside a meatloaf or in a pie.

 There are two seasons but the main season is late summer.
 Protect them well if you grow them because birds love them too!
 The entire fruit, resembling a teardrop, is edible from the soft purple or green skin to the red flesh filled with tiny seeds.